OpusCapita/react-dates/src/client/components/I18nLinker/I18nLinker.DOCUMENTATION.md

 OpusCapita date components doesn't require any react context.

-If you want to use these components in pair with [opuscapita-i18n](https://github.com/OpusCapitaBES/js-i18n) , you can wrap any opuscapita-react-dates component with I18nLinker.
+If you want to use these components in pair with [@opuscapita/i18n](https://github.com/OpusCapita/i18n) , you can wrap any @opuscapita/react-dates component with I18nLinker.

 This component takes `dateFormat` and `locale` values from instance of `i18nManager` in it's context and pass to child component.